The AI Race

 We’re counting way too much on luck here."

-On the very next page, he contends that (emphasis ours):
+On the very next page, he then contends that (emphasis ours):

 "Every month of lead will matter for safety too.
 We face the greatest risks if we are locked in a tight race, democratic allies and authoritarian competitors each racing through the already precarious intelligence explosion at breakneck pace—forced to throw any caution by the wayside, fearing the other getting superintelligence first.
 Only if we preserve a healthy lead of democratic allies will we have the margin of error for navigating the extraordinarily volatile and dangerous period around the emergence of superintelligence.
 And only American leadership is a realistic path to developing a nonproliferation regime to avert the risks of self-destruction superintelligence will unfold."

 Utopists are the core drivers of the race to AGI, but the ideology of every other group adds fuel to the fire.
-Big Tech is investing billions in order to stay relevant, accelerationists fight against regulation and add to the narrative that AI will lead to salvation, zealots endorse fatalism, and opportunists follow the money, adding attention, funding, infrastructure, and support to the race for AGI.
+Big Tech is investing billions in order to capture this powerful new technology on the horizon; accelerationists spread AIs and AI research everywhere and undermine any regulation, bringing about the worst nightmare of the utopists and making them race even faster; zealots praise the coming of godly AIs; and opportunists enmesh themselves with the whole race to AGI, increasing the attention, funding, infrastructure and support it gets.

 The Industry Playbook

-The industry playbook eliminates obstacles, be they competitors, the public, or the government.
+At its core, the industry playbook is about getting obstacles out of one’s way, be they competitors, the public, or the government.

 For example, an industry sells a product (tobacco, asbestos, social media, etc.) that harms people, and some are starting to notice and make noise about it.
-Denying criticism may be impossible or could draw more attention to it, so actors opt to spread confusion: they accuse others of lying or being in the pockets of shadowy adversaries, drown the public in tons of junk data that is hard to evaluate, bore people with minutia to redirect public attention, or argue that the science is nascent, controversial, or premature.
+Denying the harms may be impossible or could draw more attention to them, so industrial actors opt to spread confusion instead: they accuse others of lying or being in the pockets of shadowy adversaries, drown the public in tons of junk data that is hard to evaluate, bore people with minutia to redirect public attention, or argue that the science is nascent, controversial, or premature.
 In short, they waste as much time and energy of their opponents and the general public as possible.

 This delays countermeasures and buys the incumbent time.
 And, if they’re lucky, it might be enough to outlast the underfunded pro-civil adversaries as they run out of funding or public attention.